NervanaSystems/ngraph-tf/README.md

 nGraph is updated in the TensorFlow source tree using pull requests from time to time.

-In order to build that version of nGraph, follow the below steps
+In order to build that version of nGraph, follow the below steps, which involves building TensorFlow from source with certain settings.

 1. Install bazel.